Physics and Astronomy

 - Institute for Study Abroad-Butler University, University of Canterbury, New Zealand

-First Destinations of Recent Physics and Astronomy Majors
+First Destinations of Recent Physics Majors

 - The majority of our majors pursue further study in physics or other scientific fields (such as engineering or biophysics), with recent graduates in PhD programs at Cambridge, Caltech, Cornell, Harvard, MIT, Stanford, University of Arizona, University of Connecticut, University of Maryland, University of Pennsylvania, and University of Wisconsin, among others.